Fiasco (novel): Plot summary

 At a base on Saturn's moon Titan, a young spaceship pilot Parvis sets out in a strider (a mecha-like machine) to find several missing people, among them Pirx (the spaceman appearing in Lem's Tales of Pirx the Pilot).
 Parvis ventures to the dangerous geyser region, where the others were lost.
 Unfortunately, he suffers an accident.
 Seeing no way to get out of the machine and return to safety, he triggers a built-in cryogenic device.

 An expedition is sent to a distant star in order to make first contact with a civilization that may have been detected.
 It is set more than a century after the prologue, when a starship is built in Titan's orbit.
 This future society is described as globally unified and peaceful with high regard for success.
 During starship preparations, the geyser region is cleared, and the frozen bodies are discovered.
 They are exhumed and taken aboard, to be awakened, if possible, during the voyage.
 However, only one of them can be revived (or more precisely, pieced together from the organs of several of them) with a high likelihood of success.
 The identity of the man is unclear; it has been narrowed to two men (whose last names begin with 'P').
-It is never revealed whether he is in fact Pirx or Parvis (and he seems to have amnesia).
-In his new life, he adopts the name Tempe.
+It is never officially revealed whether he is in fact Pirx or Parvis, though it is heavily implied to be the latter.
+Due to his resurrection, he suffers from a common side effect of amnesia, unable to remember who he is.
+In his new life, he adopts the name Mark Tempe and works to recall his memories by re-educating himself using the ship's computer system.

 The explorer spaceship Eurydika (Eurydice) first travels to a black hole near the Beta Harpiae to perform maneuvers to minimize the effects of time dilation.
 Before closing on the event horizon, the Eurydice launches the Hermes, a smaller explorer ship, which continues to Beta Harpiae.

 Approaching the planet Quinta, which exhibits signs of harboring intelligent life, the crew of the Hermes attempts to establish contact with the denizens of the planet, who, contrary to the expectations of the mission's crewmen, are strangely unwilling to communicate.
 The crew reaches the conclusion that there is a Cold War-like state on the planet's surface and throughout the planetary system, halting the locals' industrial development.